cpp-for-yourself/lectures-and-homeworks/lectures/lambdas.md

     return sandwich;
 }
 ```
 The main issue with comments is that if we change the implementation it is really easy to forget to update the corresponding comments!
 So comments tend to drift out of sync with the code.
-I much prefer putting each step into a separate lambda function instead:
+I much prefer putting each step into a separate lambda instead:
 <!--
 `CPP_SETUP_START`
 #include <string>